Tips for Securing Employee Buy-In to Monitor Drivers

 CSA Monitoring

 CSA monitoring tracks compliance with the Federal Motor Carrier Safety Administration's (FMCSA) CSA program.
 This includes monitoring the results of roadside inspections, documenting safety violations and reporting DOT-reportable crashes.
-Enhanced compliance is achieved as companies address issues promptly, maintain and improve CSA scores and ensure adherence to federal regulations.
+Enhanced compliance is achieved as companies are able to address issues promptly, maintain and improve CSA scores and ensure adherence to federal regulations.

 Telematics Monitoring